White bathroom with angular ceiling and timber-look tiles

 "We achieved a modern, interesting look by continuing the asymmetrical composition of the ceiling throughout the rest of the bathroom.
 This is seen in the asymmetrical basin and in the angled shape of the Egg freestanding bath."

-"Although there aren't any windows, only two skylights, the bathroom had to feel light and welcoming.
-To achieve this, we illuminated focal points the niches at the side of the shower and bath have LED lights built in and floor lights behind the tub give this a sculptural look."
+"Although there aren't any windows, the bathroom had to feel light and welcoming.
+To achieve this, we illuminated focal points such as the niches at the side of the shower.
+Floor lights behind the tub give the bath a sculptural look."

-The sides walls have textured timber-look porcelain tiles to give the space a warm natural feel and bring balance to the long, narrow room.
+The side walls have textured timber-look porcelain tiles which give the space a warm natural feel and bring balance to the long, narrow room.

 Credit list